matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 > This proposes a stop gap solution.
 It is highly preferred to have a general batch sending solution.
 > Also see the **Alternatives** section

-It would be useful to be able to send redactions and edits as one http request.
+It would be useful to be able to send redactions and edits as one HTTP request.
-This would make sure that the client cannot loose connection after sending the first event.
+This would handle the situation where otherwise the client might lose it's connectionafter sending the first event.
-For instance sending a self destructing message without the redaction.
+For instance, sending a self-destructing message without the redaction.

 The optional proposal is to introduce template variables that are only valid in `Future` events.
 `$m.send_now.event_id` in the content of one of the `m.send_on_action:${actionName}` and `m.send_on_timeout` contents this template variable can be used.
-The **Self destructing messages** example would simplify to:
+The **Self-destructing messages** example would simplify to:

 `PUT /_matrix/client/v3/rooms/{roomId}/send/future/{txnId}`